 The pectoral implants are inserted under the pectoralis muscles and therefore over the ribs.
 The biceps and triceps implants are not as deep but still implanted under the white layer covering each muscle called the fascia (going deeper has a high risk of serious motor nerve injury).

 It is quite common that a male wants all 3 muscle groups augmented at once.
 When doing so, although I use only one incision in the underarm, I like to create 3 different “roads” of dissection as to not have connecting “spaces” inside.
 This concept is important as should a post-op issue arise in one area, the other implant(s) do not also become involved.
 Such issues are rare but would include infection, bleeding (hematoma) and/or seroma.

-Hematomas (large collection of blood) are rare since the sub-pectoral plane is relatively avascular and the under-fascia space is avascular.
+Hematomas (large collections of blood) are rare because the sub-pectoral plane is relatively avascular and the under-fascia space is avascular.
 Hematomas are usually prevented by having the patient avoid blood thinners 10 days pre surgery such as:

 Avoid also ADHD medications:

 - Daytrana (methylphenidate patch)